False awakening

-A false awakening is a vivid and convincing occurrence in a dream where one experiences awakening from sleep, though in reality continues to sleep.
-It is mostly associated with another dream, however it may occur as its own.
+A false awakening is a vivid scenario in which a person dreams that they have woken up, while still actually asleep.
 After a false awakening, subjects often dream they are performing their daily morning routine such as showering or eating breakfast.
-False awakenings, mainly those in which one dreams that they have awoken from a sleep that featured dreams, take on aspects of a double dream or a dream within a dream.
+False awakenings, particularly those in which individuals dream they have awakened from a sleep that involved dreaming, take on aspects of a double dream or a dream within a dream.
 A classic example in fiction is the double false awakening of the protagonist in Gogol's Portrait (1835).

-Studies have shown that false awakening is closely related to lucid dreaming that often transforms into one another.
-The only differentiating feature between them is that the dreamer has a logical understanding of the dream in a lucid dream, while that is not the case in a false awakening.
+Some studies have shown that false awakenings are frequently related to lucid dreaming, often transitioning into one another.
+The key distinction is that during a lucid dream, the dreamer recognizes they are dreaming, while in a false awakening, this awareness is absent.

-Once one realizes they are falsely awakened, they either wake up or begin lucid dreaming.

 Related concepts

 Lucidity

 A false awakening may occur following a dream or following a lucid dream (one in which the dreamer has been aware of dreaming).
 Particularly, if the false awakening follows a lucid dream, the false awakening may turn into a "pre-lucid dream", that is, one in which the dreamer may start to wonder if they are really awake and may or may not come to the correct conclusion.
 In a study by Harvard psychologist Deirdre Barrett, 2,000 dreams from 200 subjects were examined and it was found that false awakenings and lucidity were significantly more likely to occur within the same dream or within different dreams of the same night.
 False awakenings often preceded lucidity as a cue, but they could also follow the realization of lucidity, often losing it in the process.